algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 # Overview

 The goal of this project is to build a software that can blend large quantities of wine in the right proportions to produce the closest result to the formula with the minimum number of steps.
-The software will focus on stage 4: Blending, and it will be used by the Cellar Master, Julie CAVIL, and her team.
+The software will focus on stage 4: Blending.

-# Scope

 The scope of the project would be to create a software system that can assist in the blending process of Krug Champagne's new winery.
 The system should allow the Cellar Master and her team to input the desired formula (they will input the quantity of wine, the number of tanks and their size) for the champagne blend and then automatically calculate the optimal combinations of the wines in the various tanks to achieve the desired result.
 The system should also ensure that the tanks are never left partially full to avoid oxidation and contamination of the wine.

 The system should be able to handle a large number of tanks and blends, and it should be designed to scale up or down as needed.

-Overall, the scope of the project is to create a comprehensive software system that helps the cellar master during the blending process.
+Overall, the scope of the project is to create a specialized software system that helps the cellar master during the blending process.

 # Requirements